woodsxwu/InterAIct/README.md

 # InterAIct

-## An intelligent educational tool powered by AI
+## -- An intelligent educational tool powered by AI

-InterAIct is an AI-powered interactive learning app designed to help autistic children practice social skills in real-world scenarios, using on-device intelligence for a responsive and immersive experience.
+InterAIct is an AI-powered interactive learning app designed to help autistic children practice social skills in real-world social scenarios, using on-device intelligence for a responsive and immersive experience.
 This application simulates different social scenarios that children would meet in real life and guidance them on understanding social cues, handling interactions, and responding to real-life situations.

 # Table of Contents